braintree/braintree-ios-drop-in/README.md

 Here are a few ways to get in touch:

 * [GitHub Issues](https://github.com/braintree/braintree-ios-drop-in/issues) - For generally applicable issues and feedback
-* [Braintree Support](https://articles.braintreepayments.com/) / support@braintreepayments.com - for personal support at any phase of integration
+* [Braintree Support](https://help.braintreepayments.com) - For personal support at any phase of integration

 ## License